-Amiens was symbolic of the entente cordiale, the co-operation without which victory was impossible.The Duke of Cambridge
+Amiens was symbolic of the entente cordiale, the co-operation without which victory was impossible.The Prince of Wales

 I am delighted to join you all today to mark this important centenary in this historic Cathedral of Amiens.

 From the very start of the First World War, Amiens found itself at the heart of the conflict.
 For most of the war, it was just behind the Allied front lines, and military personnel soon became a familiar sight on its streets, around its shops, cafés and hotels.
 For thousands of servicemen, it became a home away from home.

 Above all, Amiens was a city of connections.
 Its railway line was a vital link between Paris and the north.
 Here, the armies of France and the British Empire came together.
 It connected the Allies.

 During the defence of the city against the great German offensive in April 1918, shelling and bombing destroyed many of the buildings here.
 Thankfully, this great cathedral was spared significant damage.

 In the summer of 1918, this was the springboard for the Allies’ offensive which would eventually lead to victory on the Western Front.
 After French, American and British forces had turned the tide against the Germans in the Second Battle of the Marne, the scene was set for a truly co-ordinated Allied effort to strike back.